Introduction

 Conclusion

-- Double-entry bookkeeping ensures accuracy in client and office accounts.
+- Double-entry bookkeeping upholds transparency and accuracy in client and office accounts.